Updated: April 25, 2024

 Don't try to automate everything at once.
 Pick one or two high-impact, low-complexity tasks first.
 Success builds momentum.
 For instance:

-• Automate Credential Expiry Reminders: Set up automated emails or SMS messages to clinicians 90, 60, and 30 days before a licence or certification expires, prompting them to upload new documents.
+- Automate Credential Expiry Reminders: Set up automated emails or SMS messages to clinicians 90, 60, and 30 days before a licence or certification expires, prompting them to upload new documents.
+This can be crucial given the varying provincial regulatory bodies for healthcare professionals across Canada.

-• Automate Initial Application Responses: Configure your ATS to send a personalised "thank you for applying" email with next steps immediately after an applicant submits their resume.
+- Automate Initial Application Responses: Configure your ATS to send a personalised "thank you for applying" email with next steps immediately after an applicant submits their resume, improving candidate experience.

 Step 4: Define Triggers and Actions